scaffold-eth/scaffold-eth-examples/README.md

 (Here is where the root is outputted: https://github.com/scaffold-eth/scaffold-eth/blob/bufficorn-buidl-brigade/packages/hardhat/test/bufficorn-test.ts#L66)

 The smart contract will take a proof from the frontend and verify it: https://github.com/scaffold-eth/scaffold-eth/blob/bufficorn-buidl-brigade/packages/hardhat/contracts/Bufficorn.sol#L246

+The smart contract will contain an extra mapping to only allow each allowlisted address to mint once.

 In his implementation he even had the root upgradeable: https://github.com/scaffold-eth/scaffold-eth/blob/bufficorn-buidl-brigade/packages/hardhat/contracts/Bufficorn.sol#L125